Carbon-Twelve-C12/quantera/docs/progress.md

 - [x] Implemented TreasuryRegistryClient for contract interaction
 - [x] Implemented TreasuryService for business logic
 - [x] Implemented TreasuryTokenClient for interacting with token contracts
+- [x] Implemented ComplianceClient for interacting with compliance module
+- [x] Implemented TradingClient for interacting with trading module
+- [x] Implemented L2Client for interacting with L2 bridge

+### Backend Services
+- [x] Implemented YieldSchedulerService for yield distribution and maturity processing
+- [x] Implemented UserService for user management, verification, and portfolio tracking
+- [x] Implemented AuthenticationService for JWT-based authentication and authorization

 ### Frontend Components
 - [x] Created TreasuryTokenList component for displaying treasury tokens